 Yungas and Beni: During the wet season (November to March), proceed with caution when travelling by road to Yungas and Beni due to the possibility of flooding and landslides.

-When you are in Bolivia, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
+You are subject to the local laws of Bolivia, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+But we can't get you out of trouble or out of jail.
+Research laws before travelling, especially for an extended stay.

 While homosexual activities are not illegal in Bolivia, homosexuality is not widely accepted in Bolivian society.
 See our LGBTI travellers page.